Reunion - Paradise Island

 Trekking in the Tropics?

-With almost 30-years trekking experience in far-flung destinations, this tropical island trek is sure to provide you with 'A taste of trekking paradise'.
+With 30-years trekking experience in far-flung destinations, this tropical island trek is sure to provide you with 'A taste of trekking paradise'.

 - A superb trekking holiday on the Reunion Islands